Hiranyaloka/mt-plugin-template-selector/README.md

 * Symbols (outfile) - Hyphen '-', period '.', and forward slash '/'.
 * Symbols (name) - Hyphen '-' and period '.' .
 * Wildcard - Percent '%' matches any characters, underscore "_" matches a single character.

+# WIDGET SELECTOR MENU BUILDER

+The widget menu builder is a bit simpler.
+Filtering is done soley by name:

+ * % matches all widgets
+ * Recent% - matches all widgets beginning with "Recent"
+ * widget_ - matches 'widget1', 'widget2', widgetx', 'widgety', etc.

 ## Trim Leading/Trailing Whitespace checkbox
 When checked, leading/trailing whitespace will be trimmed from the Outfile and Name fields.
 Default is checked.